 The ‘Eligible Assessee’ has been discussed under section 144C(1) and includes:

-The faceless assessment Scheme has revolutionised the way assessment proceedings are conducted in India.
-In case you require any assistance with respect to your faceless assessment proceedings, please feel free to contact the ASC Group
+The faceless assessment Scheme has revolutionized the way assessment proceedings are conducted in India.
+In case you require any assistance with respect to your faceless assessment proceedings,

 Your email address will not be published.
 Required fields are marked *